ark0015/pygwinc_clone/README.md

     Ysub = sub.MirrorY
 ```

-The `materials` input argument in this case is expected to be an
-object with a `Substrate` attribute, which itself has a `MirrorY`
-attribute.

 ### `gwinc.Struct` objects

-To make all this easier `pygwinc` provides a `Struct` class that can
+`pygwinc` provides a `Struct` class that can hold parameters in
-hold parameters in attributes and additionally acts like a dictionary.
+attributes and additionally acts like a dictionary, for passing to the
-`Struct`s can be created from dictionaries, or loaded from various
+noise calculation functions.  `Struct`s can be created from
-file formats (see below).
+dictionaries, or loaded from various file formats (see below).

 ### YAML parameter files